Kevin01001100/IT-Help-Desk-Ticketing-System-Lab/environment/workstation-setup.md

 Workstations
 ```

-Repeat for all domain workstations.
+Repeat for all domain workstations once each machine has been configured and verified.

 This allows Group Policy and administrative management to be applied to workstation objects.